-Net profit for the years ended December 31, 2020 and 2021 was 169.25 million baht and 81.32 million baht, respectively, representing a decrease of 51.95% and a decrease in the Company's net profit margin from 10.64% to 4.58%, primarily due to a decrease in profit from disposal of financial assets and an increase in net loss from measuring the fair value of net financial assets in accordance with accounting standards.
+Net profit for the years ended December 31, 2021 and 2022 was 81.32 million baht and 100.97 million baht, respectively, representing a increase of 24.16% and a increase in the Company's net profit margin from 4.58% to 5.72%, primarily due to a decrease in profit from disposal of financial assets and an increase in net loss from measuring the fair value of net financial assets in accordance with accounting standards.

-The Company's net profit attributable to the parent company for the year ended December 31, 2021 was 81.32 million baht and for the year ended December 31, 2022 was 100.97 million baht.
-Profit increased 24.16%.
-Net profit attributable to the parent company improved from 4.58% to 5.72% on the increase in sales revenue of the company this year.
-Control and management of sales costs and expenses
+The Company's net profit attributable to the parent company for the year ended December 31, 2022 was 100.97 million baht and for the year ended December 31, 2023 was (31.29) million baht.
+The net profit margin attributable to the parent company decreased from 5.72% to a net loss (1.88)% when compared to total income.
+This was mainly due to a decrease in other income in terms of profits from the sale of financial assets and liabilities.
+And the impact of loss recognition on the valuation of financial assets according to accounting standards.